-## This impressive reconstruction recalls the grandeur of Iwakuni Castle
+## Impressive reconstruction recalls the grandeur of the former Iwakuni Castle

 Hike or take the ropeway for views across Iwakuni City.